Frazier homers, Pirates beat Cubs 6-1 for 3-game sweep

 TRAINER'S ROOM

-Pirates: OF Gregory Polanco (right groin discomfort) was scratched from Saturday's lineup and was held out again Sunday. ''I believe he needs another day,'' manager Clint Hurdle said.
+Pirates: OF Gregory Polanco (right groin discomfort) was scratched from Saturday's lineup and was held out again Sunday. ''I believe he needs another day,'' Hurdle said.
 Frazier started in his place.

-Cubs: Manager Joe Maddon said he had no update on RHP Carl Edwards Jr., who went on the bereavement list Friday.
+Cubs: Maddon said he had no update on RHP Carl Edwards Jr., who went on the bereavement list Friday.

 UP NEXT